Wills & Probate for:

 • Consider whether there is anyone who may have a claim against your estate for whom you do not wish to make provision in your Will.

-Following your meeting with Stephen or Sue a Will reflecting your wishes will be drafted and sent to you to approve the contents.
-You will then be asked to make a brief visit to one of our offices to deal with the signature formalities.
+contents.
+You will then be asked to make a brief visit to our office to deal with the signature formalities.
 Once signed, we can either store the Will for you free of charge in our document storage facility and provide you with copies of the original or you may take the original for your own safe-keeping.
+We can also, if you wish, register your Will on the Certainty Wills Register so that it can be easily located by your executors.